14 Types of Fig Trees to Grow for Their Sweet Fruit

 14 Types of Fig Trees

 Fig trees are a member of the mulberry family Moraceae and the genus Ficus that contains 800 or more tropical and subtropical different fig tree species.
+Figs have been cultivated since as early as 5,000 BC.
 Here are the most popular fig trees to grow in your backyard.

 Adriatic Fig Tree

 Being native to the Mediterranean territories, Adriatic fig trees prefers a warm climate and grows best in full sun or partial shed.
 This variety is prized for its lovely foliage consisting of 3 or 5 lobed leaves that measure 5 to 10 inches in length.

 Although a full-grown tree grows 20 to 30 feet tall, you can do regular pruning to fit them in your garden containers.
 Adriatic figs tolerate a wide variety of soil types.
 Moist, fertile, and well-drained soil is recommended, yet the trees can grow in dry, acidic types of soils as well.

 As this is one of the self-pollinating fig tree varieties, you need only a single tree for getting healthy crops.
 The trees are deer-resistant and grow well in areas near the sea.
 Most Adriatic trees crop twice a year, one during June and another in August.

 Ripe Adriatic figs are large with shades of yellow and light green.
 Due to their deliciously sweet, berry-like flavor, this type of fig is eaten fresh or dried to make jams.
 The flesh of the fruit is red or purple and contains good amounts of fiber and carbohydrates.